-The amendment is effective for annual reporting periods beginning on or after April 1, 2021.
+The amendments are effective for annual reporting periods beginning on or after June 1, 2020.
 Early adoption is permitted.
-The Group adopted the amendments to PFRS 16 using practical expedients beginning January 1, 2021.
-There is no rent concession received in 2021.
+The Group adopted the amendments to PFRS 16 using practical expedients beginning January 1, 2020 and recognized rent concession as variable lease payments.
+These rent concessions were presented in the consolidated statements of income as reduction in amortization expense under 'Operating expenses' amounting to \$\mathbb{P}\$15.25 million in 2020.